 - The primary machine is unavailable.
-This can happen if the computer crashes, is unplugged, or loses network connectivity.
+This can happen if the computer crashes, gets unplugged, or loses network connectivity.
 ArcGIS Data Store makes five attempts to connect to the primary machine.
-If a connection is not possible after five attempts, the data store fails over to the standby machine.
+If a connection is not possible after five attempts, the data store fails over to the standby.

 - Install ArcGIS Data Store on another server.

 The standby and primary machines must be installed on different physical servers.

 - Open the ArcGIS Data Store Configuration wizard.

 - Specify the URL of the ArcGIS Server site.

 The URL is in the format https://gisserver.domain.com:6443.

 - Type the user name and password of the ArcGIS Server primary site administrator and click Next.